 The incline barbell press is performed in a similar manner to flat bench presses.
 The difference is that you bring the bar down to a higher point on your chest and push it up on a slight angle to lock out in line with your eyesight.

-Incline bench presses allow you to use a heavy weight.
-You won’t be able to go as heavy as you would if you were using a flat bench but you will be able to go heavier than when you are doing the exercise with dumbbells.
-That is because you are not having to stabilize the individual dumbbells when you are performing the exercise.
-This difference will allow you to lift 10-15 percent more weight when you are incline benching with a bar than with dumbbells.
+Incline bench presses allow you to use heavier weights.
+This cannot be achieved when doing the incline dumbbell because you are not having to stabilize the individual dumbbells when you are performing the exercise.
+This difference will allow you to lift 10-15 percent more weight when you are incline benching with a bar than with dumbbells and allow better muscle growth and strength.

 The Incline Dumbbell Press